 Applied Tuba and Euphonium

-Mr. Waterman holds a Bachelor of Music degree from the University of Kansas and Master of Music degree from Texas Tech University.
-He has completed all required coursework toward his Doctorate of Musical Arts degree from Michigan State University.
+Dr. Waterman holds a Bachelor of Music degree from the University of Kansas, Master of Music degree from Texas Tech University and his Doctorate of Musical Arts degree from Michigan State University.
 His primary tuba instructors are Phil Sinder, Kevin Wass, Scott Watson, and Tom Stein.
 Additionally, he has studied jazz with Stephen Jones and voice with Kathy McNeil.

 Friends of Music

 Friends of Music supports student participation in prestigious professional musical events, summer festivals, internships, and commissioning projects.

 Click below to request more information about the UTM Department of Music.

 A collection of documents designed to assist music educators in the field.